-Go to Type, which appears the second time you press Ctrl+N or invoke the command from the menu, allows you to navigate to any type.
+Go to Type, which appears the second time you press Control+N or invoke the command from the menu, allows you to navigate to any type.

 Using these features you can search items in all assemblies currently loaded in the Assembly Explorer window and all assemblies referenced from those assemblies.

-Note that this command works in global scope, i.e. you do not need to bring your focus to the code viewer to invoke it.
+Note that this command works in global scope, that is you do not need to bring your focus to the code viewer to invoke it.

 Search project items or locate a type

 In the Search Everywhere list that appears, start typing the item name.
 As you type, the list of items narrows down, suggesting names that match the entered substring.

 To further narrow down the list of items, you can type

 /to apply filters.
 For example, you can type

 /meto display only events.
 Note that you can type filters both before and after your search query.